Joanne and Kristy arrived at the Chu resident around 7:30 P.M. Jacky came out front to greet them.

 “It’s no big deal.
 You just have to bring back some…”

 “I knew it!”

-“But for real,” Jacky says, looking at Joanne.
+“But for real,” Jacky said, looking at Joanne.

 “Of course I don’t mind.
 You know that.”

-Jacky smiles, looking up towards the sky again.
+Jacky smiled, looking up toward the sky again.

 © Wednesday, May 7th, 2008